 Field Name R/W Description

 0 UIFLG RC_W0 Update Event Interrupt Generate Flag 0: Update event interrupt does not occur 1: Update event interrupt occurs When the counter value is reloaded or reinitialized, an update event will be generated.
-The bit is set to 1 by hardware and cleared by software; update events are generated in the following situations: (1) UD=0 on TMRx_CTRL1 register, and when the value overruns, an update event will be generated; (2) URSEL=0 and UD=0 on TMRx_CTRL1 register, configure UG = 1 on TMRx_CEG register to generate update event, and the counter needs to be initialized by software;
+The bit is set to 1 by hardware and cleared by software; update events are generated in the following situations: (1) UD=0 on TMRx_CTRL1 register, and when the value of the repeat counter overruns/underruns, an update event will be generated; (2) URSEL=0 and UD=0 on TMRx_CTRL1 register, configure UG = 1 on TMRx_CEG register to generate update event, and the counter needs to be initialized by software; (3) URSEL=0 and UD=0 on TMRx_CTRL1 register, generate update event when the counter is initialized by trigger event.

 15:1 Reserved

 Field Name R/W Description

-0 UEG W Update Event Generate 0: Invalid 1: Initialize the counter and generate the update event This bit is set to 1 by software, and cleared by hardware.
+0 UEG w Update Event Generate 0: Invalid 1: Initialize the counter and generate the update event This bit is set to 1 by software, and cleared by hardware.
 Note: When an update event is generated, the counter of the prescaler will be cleared, but the prescaler factor remains unchanged.
 In the count-down mode, the counter reads the value of TMRx_AUTORLD; in center-aligned mode or count-up mode, the counter will be cleared to 0.

 15:1 Reserved